Ahsan-Shah056/StoreHub/README.md

 - **Consistent, Compact UI:**
   - All reports and dropdowns are easy to use and auto-populated.
   - Horizontal scrollbars and column widths are optimized for clarity.
+- **NEW: Export Data to CSV:**
+  - Instantly export any table (Customers, Inventory, Suppliers, Reports, etc.) to a CSV file with a single click.
+  - Export buttons are available in all major tabs for easy data backup, sharing, or analysis in Excel/Sheets.
 - **Robust Error Handling:**
   - User-friendly error popups for all operations.
   - Defensive programming: all DB operations wrapped in try/except.